Saulis/YouTrack.Rest/README.markdown

 // Fetching and creating issues is done using the IssueRepository IIssueRepository issueRepository = youTrackClient.GetIssueRepository();

-// Creating issue and fetching the created issue IIssue issue = issueRepository.CreateAndGetIssue("project", "summary", "description");
+// Creating issue

-// You can also use another method to only creates the issue and returns a proxy object IIssueProxy issueProxy = issueRepository.CreateIssue("project", "summary", "description");
+IIssue issue = issueRepository.CreateIssue("project", "summary", "description");

-// IssueProxy is a proxy class which allows you to execute various commands related to an issue without actually fetching the issue from YouTrack. issueProxy.AttachFile(@"C:\temp\foo.jpg");
+// YouTrack.Rest uses Castle DynamicProxy for lazy loading which allows you to execute various commands related to an issue without actually fetching the issue from YouTrack. issue.AttachFile(@"C:\temp\foo.jpg");

-// IssueProxy can be fetched from the repository without making a query to YouTrack IIssueProxy anotherIssueProxy = issueRepository.GetIssueProxy("FOO-123");
+issue.AddComment("blah blah");

-anotherIssueProxy.AddComment("blah blah");
+// Using properties which use issue details will trigger a REST request:

-// Issue of course has the same methods as IssueProxy, plus Project, Summary and Description. issue.Summary = "foobar";
+Console.WriteLine(issue.Summary);

 ```

-## Supported API Features (v0.3.3)
+## Supported API Features (v0.4.0)

 * Issues
 	* Create New Issue